traject/traject/doc/extending.md

 right next to your traject config files.

-Then specify what gems your traject project will use, possibly with version restrictions, in the [Gemfile](http://bundler.io/v1.3/gemfile.html) -- **do** include `gem 'traject'` in the Gemfile.
+Then specify what gems your traject project will use, possibly with version restrictions, in the [Gemfile](http://bundler.io/v1.3/gemfile.html)

+Be sure to include `gem 'traject'` in the Gemfile.

 Run `bundle install` from the directory with the Gemfile, on any system at any time, to make sure specified gems are installed.
+(The bundler gem must be already installed on the system.)

-**Run traject** with `bundle exec` to have bundler set up the environment from your Gemfile.
+**Run traject** with `bundle exec` to have bundler set up the traject environment from your Gemfile.
 You can `cd` into the directory containing the Gemfile, so bundler can find it:

     $ cd /some/where
     $ bundle exec traject -c some_traject_config.rb ...